Skip to content

 • Variable not read correctly

-• Workflow doesn’t support MCP enhancements
+• Workflow doesn’t support browser automation

 Solutions: